How does this medication work? What will it do for me?

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Diarrhea: When gastric acid is decreased, the number of bacteria normally in the digestive system increases.
 Occasionally, this can cause serious infection in the digestive tract.
-If you experience severe watery or bloody diarrhea, fever, or abdominal pain while taking esomeprazole, contact your doctor as soon as possible.
+If you experience watery, foul-smelling bowel movements after starting to take esomeprazole, contact your doctor as soon as possible.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if esomeprazole passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.